Play ping pong, grab a bite, meet up with friends, or just be. There's a place for that.

 Palm Court is where it all happens.
 When it opened in 1965, planted with Royal Palms, this courtyard was officially enshrined in student documents as the “Center of the Universe” and has remained a popular student gathering spot for parties and events.

 Palm Court lore has developed its own vernacular.
 “Walls” are weekly social gatherings where students roll out speakers to blast beats, hang out and dance the night away under the palms.
-“PCPs” are large Palm Court Parties for special occasions such as Halloween or graduation.
-Palm Court Parties are like walls, but bigger and with more decorations.
+“COUPs” are large Center of the Universe Parties for special occasions such as Halloween or graduation.
+COUPs are like walls, but bigger and with more decorations.

 This grassy space in front of Pritzker Residence Hall plays hosts to numerous bands and events throughout the year.
 It’s a great place for meeting friends, hula hooping, reading a book, hula-hooping while reading a book or participating in the Air Band Competition.